 The story of orphaned Amber St. Clare, tells how she was abandoned pregnant and penniless on the teeming streets of London.
 16-year-old Amber manages, by using her wits, beauty, and courage, to climb to the highest position a woman could achieve in Restoration England—that of favourite mistress of the Merry Monarch, Charles II.
 From whores and highwaymen to courtiers and noblemen, from events such as the Great Plague and the Fire of London to the intimate passions of ordinary—and extraordinary—men and women, Amber experiences it all.
 But throughout her trials and escapades, she remains, in her heart, true to the one man she really loves, the one man she can never have.

 Many notable historical figures appear in the book including Charles II of England, members of his court, and several of his mistresses including Nell Gwyn.

 Winsor’s inspiration for the book came from her first husband (she had many) who had done his undergraduate thesis on Charles II of England.
 For five years while he was serving in the army she read books on the period and wrote numerous drafts of what would become Forever Amber.
 She studied the period, read 392 books, and wrote six drafts of her novel, running to almost 13,000 pages.

-A few years ago when I began to collect the books for the PhD and that had made an impact on me whilst growing up, I found an old first edition and bought it.
-In 1975, having rescued myself from homelessness, I was working as a Mother’s Help and staying in a rather magnificent house in Hampstead when I read it unable to stop all day and all night until the book was finished.
+A few years ago when I began to collect the books for my PhD that had made an impact on me whilst growing up, I found an old first edition of Forever Amber and bought it.
+In 1975, having rescued myself from homelessness by working as a Mother’s Help and staying in a rather magnificent house in Hampstead; I read unable to stop day and night until the book was finished.
 I suspect this novel is a bit like Marmite, you either love it or hate it.
 At seventeen, I loved it.